api2cart/scala-sdk/docs/ProductApi.md

     val pageCursor: String =  // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)

-    val params: String = id,model,price,images // String | Set this parameter in order to choose which entity fields you want to retrieve

     val brandIds: String = 4,5 // String | Retrieves brands specified by brand ids

-    val exclude: String = false // String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all

     val categoryId: String = 6 // String | Retrieves product brands specified by category id

+    val parentId: String = 6 // String | Retrieves brands specified by parent id

     val storeId: String = 1 // String | Store Id

     val langId: String = 3 // String | Language id

+    val findWhere: String = name // String | Entity search that is specified by the comma-separated unique fields

+    val findValue: String = Phone // String | Entity search that is specified by some value

     val createdFrom: String = 2010-07-29 13:45:52 // String | Retrieve entities from their creation date